Child and Youth Care - 612

 What you'll learn

-- Specialize in supporting change with children, youth and their families experiencing a range of social, emotional and behavioural challenges.
+• Specialize in supporting change with children and youth ages of approximately 6 to 18 and their families who are experiencing a range of social, emotional, mental health and behavioural challenges.

-- Implement a range of prevention, intervention and treatment strategies for children, youth and their families, including crisis intervention, conflict management, problem solving, counselling, activity programming and group work.
+• Implement a range of prevention and intervention strategies for children, youth and their families.
+This will focus on trauma informed practice, crisis intervention, conflict management, problem-solving, life space interviews, therapeutic activity programming, life and social skill development and group work

-- How to work with client challenges including difficult home situations, substance abuse, behavioural problems and conflicts with the law.
+• How to engage with children and youth experiencing difficult home situations, mental health challenges, substance abuse, behavioural problems and conflicts with the law

-- Advocate for the rights of children and youth.
+• Learn equitable and inclusive approaches to advocate for the rights of children and youth

 Program Length